-I am very pleased to place before you, this 12th issue of TechAgappe, the quarterly review of health and laboratory medicine.
-Previous editions were based on Cardiac disease, Renal illnesses, Hepatic ailments, Pancreatic disorders, Cancer, Neurological disorders, Gastroenterological complaints, Gynecological maladies, Clinical Haematology, Lung diseases and Musculoskeletal disorders respectively.
+I am very pleased to place before you, this 16th issue of TechAgappe, the quarterly review of health and laboratory medicine.
+Previous editions were based on Cardiac diseases, Renal illnesses, Hepatic ailments, Pancreatic disorders, Cancer, Neurological disorders, Gastroenterological complaints, Gynecological maladies, Clinical Haematology, Lung diseases, Musculoskeletal malfunctions, Eye diseases, ENT disorders and Skin ailments respectively.
 This magazine is now regular in publication at intervals of three months.
 I am also happy to report that the laboratory community has warmly welcomed the previous issues of the magazine.

 Dr. D.M.
 Vasudevan MD, FRCPath